sniperkit/snk.fork.fabric/README.md

 # Fabric

+The concepts behind this package can be found here: https://github.com/JKhawaja/concurrency

 A Concurrency control primitives package.
 Utilizing dependency graphs to avoid conflict in concurrent access to a single data structure.

 This code package is less of a "here are some functions and objects.
 Use them."
 And more of a "here are some interfaces.
 Implement them."
 And this allows the package to behave more as a design guidance tool rather than a strict dependency.